HassanELMALLOUKY/FPBM_App/README.md

 To setup the app you can follow those easy steps :

-*if you want to use the app as student just install the apk file in your Android device and you can use this account to test if it's work or not : apk path in project: app/release/fpbmApp.apk
+*if you want to use the app as student just install the apk file in your Android device and you can use this account to test if it's work or not :
 CNE: D12345678
 BirthDay: 12345678
+APK path in project: app/release/fpbmApp.apk

 *if you want to manage the app for free it's also available: download this laravel project that let you do this: -------- At The End if you like our simple work please press start to encourage us to give more.